 Walkman Era (Late 1970s–1980s)

-- Advertising Style: Focused on individuality, youth culture, and personal experience.
+Advertising Style: Focused on individuality, youth energy, and the romance of urban movement.

 Sony Bravia Campaigns (2005–2010s)